ng-matero/docs-v2/responsive/flex-layout.md

 # Responsive layout

-Angular Material does not have a responsive layout component by default.
-We must implement a responsive layout with Angular's official flex-layout.

-flex-layout layout engine based on directives designed for Angular.
+[flex-layout](https://github.com/angular/flex-layout) layout engine based on directives designed for Angular.
 It's easy to use.
+More details to flex-layout [wiki](https://github.com/angular/flex-layout/wiki).

+### Issues

 I found some problems when using it.
 The spacing between columns needs to be implemented by `fxLayoutGap` instruction.
 This directive doesn't work very well for some complicated reasons.
 Someone been suggested to add the `fxLayoutGutter` directive, but it has not been implemented officially for various reasons.